Philippines: COVID school closures threaten education 'catastrophe' | DW | 21.09.2021

 According to a UNICEF study, more than 80% of parents said their children show slower learning improvement when studying from home.

-The results were alarming but not surprising said JR Coro, vice mayor of Del Carmen.
+The results were alarming but not surprising said Alfredo "Jr" Matugas Coro II, vice mayor of Del Carmen.
 "Only face to face teaching works.
 This data shows that there is more harm in not opening schools in low risk areas," he told DW.

 Abelardo David, founder and executive director of a school for children with disabilities, told DW that children with learning disabilities have especially fallen through the cracks

-The year of school closures has put children with disabilities at higher risk for dropping out of school entirely and social isolation, he said.
+The year of school closures has put such children at higher risk for dropping out of school entirely and social isolation, he said.

-However, some parents support the government's move to keep schools closed, as delta variant-driven COVID cases continue to rise.
+However, some parents have supported the government's move to keep schools closed, as delta variant-driven COVID cases continue to rise.

 "I would really love for my kids to go back to school but the situation is so bad.
 I think keeping the schools closed for now is one of the few right things government did," Megi Garcia, a mother of two, told DW.